2024: We hope to have one or two open days this year. No dates have been decided yet.

 - Autumn Open Day

-- In conjunction with the Open Day at Alan Keef Ltd. previously an annual event
+- Usually mid to late September.
+Every second year in conjunction with the Open Day at Alan Keef Ltd. (previously an annual event)

-During Open Weekends we will have a number of additional attractions for visitors and request a £5 suggested donation per person.
+During Open Weekends we hope to have a number of additional attractions for visitors and request a £5 suggested donation per person.

 A Note about Access

 The Lea Bailey gold mine site is entirely within Forestry Commission woodlands, and therefore under open access agreements it is open to all.
 We urge visitors to take great care when walking and to keep clear of the tracks and other obstacles.
 The mine is kept locked and access is only available by special permission from the Mine Manager, Jonathan Wright.
-Following the events of January 2016, access by members of the Lea Bailey Light Railway Society is restricted to those with Underground Insurance, and then only as far as is necessary.
+Following the events of January 2016, access by members of the Lea Bailey Light Railway Society is restricted to those with underground experience and then only as far as is necessary.

 - Browse Posts tagged with Open Days